Sample Of Pulley Simple Machine

 Steps:

 This simple setup demonstrates the fundamental principle of a single movable pulley, showing how the force required to lift the weight is approximately halved.
-You can expand this to make more complex setups, adding more pulleys to see the impact on the force needed.
+Consider this: you can expand this to make more complex setups, adding more pulleys to see the impact on the force needed.
 Remember safety precautions; ensure the wooden blocks are stable and the rope is strong enough to support the weight.

 Frequently Asked Questions (FAQ)